 Rick Hanson, author of Hardwiring Happiness says that the brain’s thinking naturally skews to the negative.
 “The brain is velcro for the negative and Teflon for the positive.”

 The brain has a “negativity bias” and that’s good for survival.
-Those happy, joyful, la la people apparently didn’t make it because they didn’t see and respond to the dangers of life.
+Back in the days when people had to escape or kill lions, tigers and bears those happy, la la folks didn’t make it because they didn’t see and respond to the dangers of life.

 BUT, this negativity bias makes it harder to find JOY in our adult lives.
 Not kids – kids ARE happy for the most part.
 It’s sad to say, but we grown ups have to WORK at JOY.